ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-09-01-FIRST-LEGO-League-to-Other-FIRST-Programs.markdown

 The following discussion is quoted from the Facebook Group <a href="https://www.facebook.com/groups/FLLShareandLearn/">FLL: Share & Learn </a>.

-### SWhat skills can FLLers pick up that will help them in FTC/FRC?
+### What skills can FLLers pick up that will help them in FTC/FRC?
 What are benefits of already having been in FLL before progressing to the other programs?

 <img src="/images/coachcorner/FIRSTPrograms.jpg" style="max-width: 100%" />